*

 The ITH Archives provides Digital Image Authorization services.
 In light of the differences in data forms, collecting agreements, the Copyright Act and other regulatory restrictions, readers who have the need to access digital image shall fill out the Request Form to obtain permission from the Institute of Taiwan History.
 Terms of use are as follows:

 • It will take three working days to process your application.
 When your application has been approved, you will be charged fees.
-NT$50 / per image will be charged for staff of Academia Sinica.
-For the readers who are visitors to Academia Sinica, each image of Institutional Archives costs NT$100, and each image of Personal and Family Papers costs NT$500.
+Each image of Institutional Archives costs NT$250, and each image of Personal and Family Papers and Topical Collections costs NT$500.

 • The materials that ITH Archives stores shall only be used for academic research and non-commercial purposes.
 The applicants must fulfill their original purpose to use digital images each time.
 In addition, copies are neither reusable nor transferable.